-The Harryette M. Hodges and Kaneaster Hodges, Sr. Library at the Newport Campus, Jonesboro Campus Library, and the Marked Tree Campus Library serve as centers of learning for the institution.
+The Harryette M. Hodges and Kaneaster Hodges, Sr. Library at the Newport Campus and the libraries at the Jonesboro and Marked Tree campuses serve as centers of learning for the institution.
 Library services are available to students, faculty, staff, and community patrons.
 Students have access to books, the Internet, online databases, and E-books.
-For remote access of databases, contact library staff for login and password information.
+To access Library Databases remotely, students, faculty and staff must log into the Portal and click on the Library Tab, then click on Handouts.
+This is where Database the login information and passwords are located.
 Interlibrary loan is available to students, faculty, and staff.
 This service allows users to borrow materials that are not owned by the ASU-Newport Library.
 870-512-7862 (Newport); 870-680-8720 (Jonesboro); 870-358-8624 (Marked Tree).